EmberCamp Chicago 2019 CFP

 How Does This Work?

-Proposals will be accepted from May 30th through July 22 at 11:59pm pacific time.
+Proposals will be accepted from May 15th through June 15th.
 We'll be accepting talks on a rolling basis, so your odds are indeed better if you submit earlier, though we'll definitely leave slots open to the very end.
 We'll also attempt to send feedback sooner than our final evaluation, so the earlier you submit, the more chance you'll have to tweak your pitch and improve your odds.

 What Is EmberCamp Chicago Looking For?